 - Umbrella: A policy that provides additional coverage in the form of increased limits to other policies.
 Umbrella policies provide coverage for bodily injury, property damage, legal damages, etc.

 For more information download the WSU Insurance Summary.

 Departments are encouraged to require participants in activities that involve more than a normal risk of physical injury to sign release and assumption of risk forms before allowing the participant to engage in the activity.
 Release / Assumption of risk forms should be tailored as much as possible to fit the specifics of an activity.

 Property damage claims for damage to WSU owned vehicles are made to Compliance and Risk Management per WSU Safety Policies and Procedures Manual 7.20, Reporting Motor Vehicle Accident, using a Standard Form 137, Vehicle Collision Report Form.
 This form is to be filled out online, with a PDF of the report forwarded to the supervisor, who will review and forward the report, via email, to riskmanagement.wsu.edu.

 If law enforcement does not respond to the accident, drivers are required by law to complete and file the Washington State Patrol Collision report form 161.

 Provides insurance to interns while in a required clinical practicum at off-campus locations not under the control and supervision of WSU employees.
-Please review the list of courses which can be covered by this policy.
-If your course is not listed, please contact CRM.

 There is a common belief that WSU has insurance for everything.
 This is not accurate.
 In many instances of loss, the University is either “self-insured” or “non-insured.”
 In the case of non- insurance, WSU departments bear the cost of any loss out of their own budget.
 There are two areas in which WSU is insured through formal self-insurance programs: